 Mix cooked wild salmon (canned works well) with finely diced onion, breadcrumbs, beaten egg, and small pieces of boiled potato to create patties.
 Pan-fry in olive oil, cut them into chunks, and serve.
 Want even more flavor?
 Serve with pureed chutney or a sweet vegetable relish.
 Your toddler and the whole family will enjoy this meal.

 Oh, the baking fun you’ll have with your toddler.
 Make sure they help!
 Look for whole grain flours and mix in superfoods like blueberries or walnuts.
 It’s up to you if you want to sweeten.
 If you do, try applesauce, Plum’s Just Fruit baby food pouch or natural sweeteners like maple syrup or molasses.

-Our pediatric advisor Dr. Greene has a great recipe for toddlers to introduce flavors like rice vinegar, sesame oil, and soy sauce to your tot.
+Our pediatric advisor Dr. Greene recommends to give green beans a chance.
+They make great finger foods and tots often love them.
+Check out his green beans recipe with basil.
 We don’t blame you if you wind up eating more than half of what you make.
 Yum.

 Welcome to the gourmet parent diet: You will now spend the next 5 years (at least) eating cold grilled cheese crusts.
 As for your tot?
 They’ll eat the oozing, delicious real deal.
 Liven it up with sharp cheddar and ingredients like chopped thinly sliced onion, red peppers, tomatoes, and even prosciutto.

 This childhood staple becomes an even healthier toddler meal when you make it with whole grain pasta, cheddar and other cheeses, sun-dried tomatoes, onion, and even chopped steamed broccoli.
 Swap out the macaroni and add grains from time to time.
 You’ll never wind up with a kid who will “only” eat mac and cheese.